-"He therefore," continued the lawyer composedly, "makes over and reverts the whole of his possessions, with the exceptions I have stated, to his family and the Church."
+"He therefore," continued the lawyer composedly, "makes over and reverts the whole of his possessions, with the exceptions I have

 A breathless and stupefying silence fell upon the company.
 In the dead hush the sound of Polly Jenkinson's piano, played in a distant room, could be distinctly heard.
 With their vacant eyes staring at him the speaker continued: